-Table 20 reflects only that switch functionality used by Genesys software and might not include the complete set of events that the switch supports.
+Table 20 reflects only that switch functionality used by Genesys software and might not include the complete set of events offered by the switch.

 Certain requests in Table 20 are reserved for Genesys Engineering and are listed here merely for completeness of information.